Who Killed The Junior Developer? - Slashdot

 Imagine two plumbers.
 One master experienced plumber.
 One junior plumber.
 Maybe the junior helps speed up the master, maybe he doesn't.
 In either case, the master plumber can only do so much alone.

 Then we add really good plumbing tools (welders, wrenches, et cetera) into the mix.
 Now the master can do a lot more.
 As a result, these advanced tools become justifiable.
+With the master using advanced tools, the gap to the junior is a) even bigger; and b) easier to close with the tools.
+Master teaches junior to use advanced tools, junior becomes much more valuable.

+I'm not a plumber.
+I'm a senior (owner) web developer.
+Our industry is very different because our tools work very differently from welders and wrenches.

+In programming, our tools consist of elements that are actually far more complicated than the programming itself.
+Simple programming has always been simple.
+But IDEs, APIs, version control systems, development mirrors, and the like are actually far more complicated than logo and javascript and html ever were.

 If we had unions with apprenticeships!
 (Score:2)